17 Content Promotion Tools for Every Strategy

-In 2019, marketers have a surplus of approaches and tools for content promotion which systematize the task of content promotion, making it quicker, easier, and more efficient to reach a wider audience.
+Marketers today have a large surplus of approaches and tools for content promotion which systematize the task of content promotion, making it quicker, easier, and more efficient to reach a wider audience.
 If you’re looking to beef up your content promotion efforts this year, take a look into some of these top-rated tools.
 From social media scheduling to content distribution and automation, they provide everything you need for a successful promotion strategy.

 Buffer offers a suite of tools to help you get the most out of your social media channels.
 You can schedule and post your content to different social media networks automatically, manage all your social media accounts from one place, and use the built-in analytics software to measure the success of your campaigns.